Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 #### Content

 All text and content on the page was written by myself apart from some Python logic which I found on a fellow code institute's website called Travel Reviews.
 I also took the user authentication and CRUD functionality from the code institute lessons.

+My Terms and Conditions were taken from [LawDepot](https://www.lawdepot.com/) and changed to suit the sites needs.

 #### Media